Coping with peak packaging demand

 Does your packaging drive sales in retail stores?

-Although the trend toward eCommerce is undeniable – and arguably accelerating – it has highlighted how the traditional distinctions between online and offline retailing are becoming more blurred.
-Click-and-collect services and in-store returns are a further reflection of this.
+Although the trend toward eCommerce is still accelerating, the traditional distinctions between online and offline retailing are becoming more blurred.
+Click-and-collect services and in-store returns further reflect this.

 So, whilst much of the focus for brands partaking in Black Friday is their eCommerce activities, consumers will still spend over £3 billion in retail stores.